thingsboard/thingsboard.github.io/_includes/docs/user-guide/two-factor-authentication.md

 ![image](/images/user-guide/two-factor-authentication/two-factor-authentication-sysadmin-pe.png)
 {% endif %}

-### Setting up two-factor authentication for a user:
+### Two-factor authentication for the user login

+If enabled, users on the platform can add an extra verification of their identity to access the data.
+Although 2FA can be a corporate security standard, the final decision on whether to use it or not is with a particular user.
+Sysadmin cannot force users to authenticate with 2FA.

-1. Log in with the account for which you will set up two-factor authentication;
+1. Log in with basic credentials.
-2. In the upper right corner, click on the three dots button.
-In the dropdown menu, go to password and authentication;
+2. In the upper right corner, click on the three dots icon.
+In the dropdown menu, proceed with Password and authentication.
-3. Activate the authentication method that is convenient for you.
-You can activate one or more methods;
+3. Activate the convenient verification method.
+One can activate multiple providers.
 4. Save changes.

 {% include images-gallery.html imageCollection="two-factor-authentication-password-and-authentication" %}

-*Important!* You will have access only to the authentication methods that you specified at the stage of activating two-factor authentication.

-You can authenticate with:
+*Important!* The list of toggleable 2FA options depends on the system administrator's settings.

+###### 2FA with email
+1. Enable authentication by email.
+2. Enter an email to receive a secret code.
+3. Enter the 6-digit code from the verification email.
+4. The next time the user logs in, he/she will need to provide the code received by email.
+5. While login, on your first step the user enters the email and password.
+Afterward, the security code from a mailbox should be populated.

+{% include images-gallery.html imageCollection="two-factor-authentication-email" %}

-###### Authenticator app:
+###### 2FA with Authenticator app:

-1. Click the switch to enable App Authentication;
+1. Enable authentication with the external app.
-2. Install and open the authenticator app on your mobile phone.
-You can install apps like Google Authenticator, Authy, or Duo;
+2. Install and open the authenticator app on the device.
-3. Scan the QR code with your verification app;
+3. Scan a QR code using the application.
-4. Enter the 6-digit code from your verification app;
+4. Enter the 6-digit code from authenticator.
-5. Success!
-Authentication by app is enabled.
-The next time you log in, you will need to provide the code received in the two-factor authentication application;
+5. The next time the user logs in, he/she will need to provide the code rendered by the application.
-6. After you entered login and password for your ThingsBoard account, enter the secret code from your authenticator app.
+6. While login, on the first step the user enters the email and password.
+Afterward, the security code from the authenticator app should be populated.

 {% include images-gallery.html imageCollection="two-factor-authentication-app" %}

-###### SMS
+###### 2FA with SMS

-1. Click the switch to enable authentication by SMS;
+1. Turn on the authentication by SMS.
-2. Enter a phone number to use as your authenticator;
+2. Enter the valid phone number and expect to receive a verification short message.
-3. Enter the 6-digit code that was sent to the previously specified phone number;
+3. Input the 6-digit code from your verification SMS.
-4. Success!
-Authentication by SMS is enabled.
-The next time you log in, you will need to provide the code received in the SMS;
+4. The next time the user logs in, he/she will need to provide the code received in the SMS.
-5. After you entered login and password for your ThingsBoard account, enter the secret code from SMS.
+5. While login, on the first step the user enters the email and password.
+Afterward, the security code from your SMS should be populated.

 {% include images-gallery.html imageCollection="two-factor-authentication-sms" %}

-###### Email
-1. Click the switch to enable authentication by email;
-2. Enter an email to use as your authenticator;
-3. Enter the 6-digit code that was just sent to johndoe@thingsboard.io;
-4. Success!
-Authentication by email is enabled.
-The next time you log in, you will need to provide the code received in the email;
-5. After you entered login and password for your ThingsBoard account, enter the secret code from the email.

-{% include images-gallery.html imageCollection="two-factor-authentication-email" %}

-###### Backup code
+###### 2FA with a Backup code

-1. Click the switch to enable authentication with backup code;
+1. Enable authentication with backup code.
-2. You will see codes for logging into your account.
-You can download them (txt) or print them.
-Each backup code can only be used only once;
+2. Once turned on, the codes will be available on the screen.
+The user can download them (txt) or print them.
+Each backup code can be used once.
+3. While regular login process, after email and password step click "Try another way" button.
-3. After you entered login and password for your ThingsBoard account, switch to verify your identity with a backup code;
+4. Select a way to verify with a backup code;
 4. Enter the 8-digit code from your backup codes list.

 {% include images-gallery.html imageCollection="two-factor-authentication-backup-code" %}